Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 Thus, best make a few notes of the most important aspects – use bullet points for this and write like you would speak.
 Whenever you get a little lost, you’ll find what you need at a glance.
 Don’t memorise everything – it will sound rehearsed and awkward.

-It’s best to rehearse in front of people, but if you are alone, use a mirror as your mock audience.
-Also, try recording yourself in order to evaluate your presentation afterwards:
+It’s best to rehearse in front of people or with a friend, but if you are alone, try recording yourself in order to evaluate your presentation afterwards:

 • Was your speaking understandable?